Jacqui87/person-management-extension/README.md

 #### 7. API Improvements

 Updated backend API to use PATCH with JSON Patch for partial updates instead of PUT, sending minimal change payloads.
 Frontend was adapted to generate and send JSON Patch documents with proper headers, improving efficiency and accurately reflecting partial updates.

+#### 9. Admin Controls: Enable/Disable Users

+Admins now have the ability to disable or re-enable user accounts directly from the form UI.
+This action updates the user’s `isActive` status via the backend API, which affects their ability to log in or be assigned roles.

+This improves administrative control and allows the system to gracefully handle leavers or suspended users without requiring deletion.

 ---